Batman in film: Batman: Year One

 Warner Bros. abandoned Batman Beyond almost instantly in favor of an adaptation of Frank Miller's 1987 comic book story arc Batman: Year One.
 After Batman and Robin, Schumacher felt he "owe[d] the Batman culture a real Batman movie.
 I would go back to the basics and make a dark portrayal of the Dark Knight."
 He had approached Warner Bros. to adapt Batman: Year One in mid-1998.
 Aronofsky and Miller intended to reboot the Batman franchise, "it's somewhat based on the comic book," Aronofsky said.
 "Toss out everything you can imagine about Batman!
 Everything!
 We're starting completely anew."
 Regular Aronofsky collaborator, Matthew Libatique, was set as cinematographer.
 At the same time, Warner Bros. was moving forward on a Catwoman spin-off.

-Christian Bale had been approached for the role of Batman.
-Bale would later be cast in the role for Batman Begins.
+Christian Bale, who would later be cast as Batman for Batman Begins, had been approached for the role.
 Aronofsky pursued Joaquin Phoenix for the lead role while Warner Bros. favored Freddie Prinze, Jr. The Aronofsky-Miller script had a brooding Batman and realistic violence, and would also have been R-rated.

-In June 2002, the studio decided to move forward on Batman vs. Superman and abandon Year One.
+The studio decided to abandon the film due to creative differences between Aronofsky and Miller.

 Justice League: Mortal

-In February 2007, during pre-production for The Dark Knight, Warner Bros. hired husband and wife screenwriting duo Michelle and Kieran Mulroney to script a Justice League film featuring a younger Batman in a separate franchise.
+In February 2007, during pre-production for The Dark Knight, Warner Bros. hired husband and wife screenwriting duo Michelle and Kieran Mulroney to script a Justice League film featuring a younger Batman in a franchise separate from Nolan's films.
 George Miller was hired to direct the following September, with Armie Hammer cast as Batman a month later and Teresa Palmer as Talia al Ghul.
 Filming had nearly commenced at Fox Studios Australia in Sydney, but was pushed back over the Writers Guild of America strike, and once more when the Australian Film Commission denied Warner Bros. a 45 percent tax rebate over lack of Australian actors in the film.
 Production offices were moved to Vancouver Film Studios in Canada for an expected July 2008 start and a planned summer 2009 theatrical release date, but Warner Bros. ultimately canceled Justice League following the success of The Dark Knight.
 Hammer's option on his contract lapsed and the studio was more willing to proceed with Christopher Nolan to finish his trilogy separately with The Dark Knight Rises.

-The Dark Knight trilogy (2005–2012)
+The Dark Knight trilogy

-The Dark Knight Trilogy consists of Batman Begins (2005), The Dark Knight (2008), and The Dark Knight Rises (2012), all directed by Christopher Nolan.
+The Dark Knight trilogy consists of Batman Begins (2005), The Dark Knight (2008), and The Dark Knight Rises (2012), all directed by Christopher Nolan.
 Collectively grossing over $2.4 billion at the worldwide box office, the trilogy has been ranked among the greatest ever made.